tryvium-travels/golang-cache-adapters/redis/README.md

 ![GitHub](https://img.shields.io/github/license/tryvium-travels/golang-cache-adapters?style=flat-square)
 ![Twitter Follow](https://img.shields.io/twitter/follow/tryviumtravels?style=social)

-# Multi Cache Adapter implementation
+# Cache Adapter implementation for Redis

-A `CacheAdapter` implementation that allows to connect and use multiple adapters at the same time.
+A `CacheAdapter` implementation that allows to connect and use a Redis instance.

-## Features

-- Allows the creation of fallback cache logics, allowing to reach different cache types if one of them is failing for any reason
-- Allows, optionally, to track partial failures as warnings, so you can log them using your preferred method
+Beware that at the moment it has the [**github.com/gomodule/redigo**](github.com/gomodule/redigo) dependency

 ## Usage

-Since `MultiCacheAdapter` and `MultiCacheSessionAdapter` implement the respective interfaces (`CacheAdapter` and `CacheSessionAdapter`) you have all the methods at your disposal.

 Please refer to the following example for the correct usage: